 The Final Report

-To recap, we conducted market research for a European sporting goods company and provided them with all the information that they needed to make informed decisions about how to approach the new market and which marketing strategies to employ.
+To recap, we conducted market research for a European sporting goods company and provided them with all the information they needed to make informed decisions about how to approach the new market and which marketing strategies to employ.

 To give you a better understanding of how all the data gathered during market research are used to guide a company’s next steps when entering a new market, here are some of the conclusions and recommendations we prepared for our client: